Jessie Montgomery (Exeter): Education career

 Despite limited opportunities for her own education, Montgomery became an activist over several decades for women's education in the Exeter area.
 Having successfully completed several courses at the Exeter Museum Centre, she became joint secretary to the University Extension Centre, and convenor of the Ladies' Students' Association.
 She became a governor of the Royal Albert Memorial Museum College, which became the Royal Albert Memorial College, the forerunner of both the University College of the South-West and then the University of Exeter.

 Suffragist

 Montgomery inaugurated the Exeter Branch of the National Union of Women's Suffrage Societies, and became its first secretary (1909–1911).
 Despite her organisation, activism and public speaking for women's suffrage, she did not survive long enough to cast a vote.

 Death and legacy

 On 13 October 1918, aged 67, Montgomery died in hospital in Southampton during an operation.

 She is commemorated by a memorial in the Exeter Cathedral.

 A house in the University of Exeter former Duryard Halls of Residence was named "Jessie Montgomery" in her honour.
 A Common Room at Duryard Hall was previously named after her.

+A primary school in St Thomas, Exeter, built in the 1930s, was named Montgomery Primary School in her honour.